si2-urssi/berkeley_workshop/followup-workshop-discussion.md

 Please address these topics in your discussion (moderators please make sure that there is enough time to cover all three before the session ends)

-1. Who should attend (specific names)
+1. Who should attend (specific names)?
 2. What specific sub-topics should be discussed?
-3. What specific activities should be conducted?
+3. Which format should the workshop have?
+4. How long should the workshop be?

 ```